 Final Things to Know Before Hiking in Sleeping Bear Dunes

-As with many other national parks sites in the US, Sleeping Bear Dunes does have an “entrance” fee.
+Like many other national parks sites in the US, Sleeping Bear Dunes has an “entrance” fee.
 At the most popular attractions such as the Dune Climb and the Pierce Stocking Scenic Drive, there are ticket booths you must drive through prior to entering the parking area.

-At other smaller or less crowded areas, there are no staffed ticket booths, but a receipt or park pass is required to be paid and displayed on your car prior to beginning your hike.
-The $25 fee for the car covers visiting sites for up to one week, and it goes back into maintaining the parklands.
+At other smaller or less crowded areas, there are no staffed ticket booths, but a receipt or park pass must be displayed on your car before beginning your hike.
+The $25 fee for the vehicle covers visiting sites for up to one week, and it goes back into maintaining the parklands.
 Rangers do check and are known to write tickets for unpermitted vehicles in specified lots, so I wouldn’t recommend trying to get away with something!

 Wrapping Up: The Best Sleeping Bear Dunes Hiking Trails